$q$-state Potts ice: Quantum -color Potts Ices

-As mentioned previously, the emergent gauge structure of the theory is the Cartan sub-group of SU$(N_c)$, and so the emergent gauge theory encountered here is an abelian projection of the full SU$(N_c)$ gauge theory.
+As mentioned previously, the emergent gauge structure of the theory is the Cartan sub-group of SU$(q)$, and so the emergent gauge theory encountered here is an abelian projection of the full SU$(q)$ gauge theory.
 Such a projection can be performed by gapping off-diagonal, or charged, gluons \cite{HOOFT1981455,PhysRevD.57.7467}.
-In the Potts ices, these gapped, charged, excitations created by off-diagonal elements of $\mathfrak{su}(N_c)$ are the rootons, which carry precisely the right quantum numbers.
+In the Potts ices, these gapped, charged, excitations created by off-diagonal elements of $\mathfrak{su}(q)$ are the rootons.
 The remnants of non-abelian behavior from the larger gauge group should thus be found in their mutual interactions.

-If we consider possible combinations of matter operators defined on a single state, the allowed gauge invariant combinations are total charge neutral.
-For $N_c>2$, the set of gauge invariant matter operators at one's disposal is not limited to powers of $(\Phi^{\alpha})^{\dagger}\Phi^{\alpha}$; the root charges are vectors, and any sum of roots that forms a closed polygon corresponds to a neutral operator.
+If we consider possible combinations of matter operators defined on a single state, the allowed gauge invariant combinations are overall charge neutral.
+For $q>2$, the set of gauge invariant matter operators at one's disposal is not limited to powers of $(\Phi^{\alpha})^{\dagger}\Phi^{\alpha}$; the root charges are vectors, and any sum of roots that forms a closed polygon corresponds to a neutral operator.

 The primitive operators generating non-trivial matter interactions are the gauge-invariant three-field operators of the general form $(\Phi^{\alpha+\beta}_r)^\dagger\Phi^{\alpha}_r\Phi^{\beta}_r$.
-These are associated with each constituent equilateral triangle of the $(N_c-1)$-simplex, and correspond to flavor changing, particle number non-conserving processes.
+These are associated with each constituent equilateral triangle of the $(q-1)$-simplex, and correspond to flavor changing, particle number non-conserving processes.

-Continuing the analogy with SU$(N_c)$ gauge theory, these operators correspond to three-gluon interaction vertices, but their origin can be also understood microscopically in the lattice model.
+Continuing the analogy with SU$(q)$ gauge theory, these operators correspond to three-gluon interaction vertices, but their origin can be also understood microscopically in the lattice model.
 If a red link is flipped to a green link to create a pair of red-green type rootons, and then subsequently flipped from green to blue, red-blue type rootons result.
 Thus the creation of a red-green, then a green-blue rooton, must correspond to the creation of a single red-blue rooton, and it is this behavior the three-field operators reflect.

-Consulting Fig. \ref{fig:Root_Diagrams}, it can be seen that for $N_c\ge 4$ one can also construct non-trivial 4-cycles on the simplex corresponding to gauge invariant combinations of four distinct rooton fields.
+Consulting Fig. \ref{fig:Root_Diagrams}, it can be seen that for $q\ge 4$ one can also construct non-trivial 4-cycles on the simplex corresponding to gauge invariant combinations of four distinct rooton fields.
 Naturally, one can also construct four-field operators involving pairs of distinct rootons such as $\Phi^{\alpha\dagger}\Phi^{\alpha}\Phi^{\beta\dagger}\Phi^{\beta}$.